smita-github1/Health-Insurance_Claims_Optimization/README.md

 Support data‑driven compliance and audit reporting.

-“This project reflects my approach to building scalable BI solutions for healthcare and life‑sciences clients.”
+This project reflects my approach to building scalable BI solutions for healthcare and life‑sciences clients.
 ===================================================================================================